seungecon/seungecon.github.io/_pages/about.md

 Education:

-* I graduated with a Ph.D. in Economics from U.C.
+* Ph.D. in Economics from U.C.
 Berkeley in 2022

 -----